What A Friend We Have

 Are we weak and heavy laden, cumbered with a load of care!
 Precious Savior, still our refuge, take it to the Lord in prayer.
 Do thy friends despise, forsake thee?
 Take it to the Lord in prayer; In His arms He’ll take and shield thee, Though wilt find a solace there.

 Having no where else to go, and his best friend gone, he found comfort in Jesus Christ, realizing that human relations die and falter, but a relationship to the Savior will never disappoint.
-With a renewed understanding of the Lord, he moved to Port Hope, Canada.
-“One afternoon he was seen walking down the streets dressed as a plain workingman and carrying a saw horse and a saw on his mission of help.
+With a renewed understanding of the Lord, he moved to Port Hope, Canada and spent the rest of his life subsisting on humble means and doing good deeds for everybody around him.
+“One afternoon he was seen walking down the streets of Port Hope, where he lived, dressed as a plain workingman and carrying a saw horse and a saw on his mission of help.
 A citizen, noticing that a friend recognized him, said: ‘Do you know that man?
 What is his name and where does he live?
 I want some one to cut wood and I find it difficult to get a sober man to do the work faithfully.’
 ‘But you can’t get that man,’ was the reply.
 ‘That is Mr. Scriven.
 He won’t cut wood for you.’
 ‘Why not?’ queried the gentleman.
 ‘Because you are able to pay for it.
-He only saws wood for poor widows and sick people’” (My Life And the Story Of The Gospel Hymns, Sankey, 334).
+He only saws wood for poor widows and sick people’” (Sankey, 334).

-We can be friends of the Savior, too, if we live a life that is in his shadow.
-There are three things we must do: first, we need to come to an understanding of the kind of friend that Christ is.
-Consider Romans 5:6-8 or what Christ says in John 15:13-14, “Greater love has no man than this, that he lay down his life for his friends.
+We can be friends of the Savior, too.
+But first we need to come to an understanding of the kind of friend that Christ is to all of us.
+Remember what Christ says in John 15:13-14, “Greater love has no man than this, that he lay down his life for his friends.
 You are my friends if you do what I command you.”
 As can be assumed by this verse, we must learn to show obedience to the Word, which is given for all mankind.
 “If you love Me, you will keep My commandments” (John 14:15).
 Finally, once we have made our lives right with God we need to extend the same friendship to our brethren.
 “Beloved, if God so loved us, we also ought to love one another” (1 John 4:11).